dexter74/Linux/Debian/Appz/LAMP/site/Nextcloud.md

 CREATE DATABASE IF NOT EXISTS website;

 # Création de l'utilisateur
-CREATE USER 'nextcloud'@'localhost' IDENTIFIED BY 'admin';
+CREATE USER 'nextcloud'@'localhost' IDENTIFIED BY 'mypassword';

 # Editier les permissions
 GRANT ALL PRIVILEGES ON website.* TO 'nextcloud'@'localhost';